 - Not as quick for just basic photo retouching

-- Made for graphic designers & digital artists
+- Geared a bit more to graphic designers and digital artists

 Now that you understand the differences you can make a solid choice on which one to use.
-As of today, in April 2018, Adobe offers the photography CC subscription for just $10USD/month which includes both Lightroom and Photoshop.
+Adobe offers the photography CC subscription for just $10USD/month which includes both Lightroom and Photoshop.
 This means you don't need to pick one or the other anyway.
 But hopefully, this will guide to which one to use when you sit down and load up your photos.